 Address: 150 Ash St., Manchester, NH 03104

-A popular attraction for all ages in New Hampshire’s Lakes Region, Funspot in Laconia is the world’s largest arcade with more than 600 games, including classic video arcade games and pinball machines, 20-lane candlepin bowling alley, indoor mini-golf and rides for young children.
+A popular attraction for all ages in New Hampshire’s Lakes Region, Funspot in Laconia houses the world’s largest arcade with more than 600 games, including classic video arcade games and pinball machines, a 10-pin and candlepin bowling alley, indoor mini-golf, and rides for young children.
 Kids love playing games of skill to earn tickets to redeem for prizes, or you can spend a couple of hours playing old favorites like Space Invaders, Pac-Man and Asteroids.
-With its plethora of classic games, past travelers applaud the attraction for its nostalgic factor, while others say it’s a good value: $20 gets you 125 game tokens.
+With Funspot’s plethora of classic games, past travelers applaud the attraction for its nostalgic factor, while others say it’s a good value for game tokens.
 Laconia’s Summit Resort has two-bedroom suites, making this lodging option a good fit for families.

 Jenness State Beach

-Smaller, with fewer bells and whistles than its neighbor Hampton Beach, Rye’s Jenness State Beach is popular among families especially on sunny summer weekends, where you’ll need to arrive early in the day to snag a metered parking spot, according to past visitors.
-Beachgoers also appreciate the bathhouse with restrooms, changing rooms and warm showers.
+Smaller, with fewer bells and whistles than nearby Hampton Beach, Rye’s Jenness State Beach is popular among families especially on sunny summer weekends, when you’ll need to arrive early in the day to snag a metered parking spot, according to past visitors.
+Beachgoers will likely appreciate the bathhouse with restrooms, changing rooms and showers.
 Lifeguards keep watch as kids frolic in the waves in the summer months.
 Dogs are not allowed on the sandy beach in the summer, but leashed pets are permitted in the off-season.
-Dunes Motor Inn, with oceanfront rooms under $200 a night, is right across the street.
+Dunes Motor Inn, with rooms under $200 a night, is right across the street.

 Address: 2280 Ocean Blvd., Rye, NH 03870

 [See: The Top Dog-Friendly Beaches in the U.S.]